mhaidarhanif/rewinds/README.md

 Recommended extra setup:

+- Connect to monitoring service such as Better Uptime, Instatus, or Pulsetic.
+- Connect Vercel project to Axiom for better log management.
+- Connect to Highlight to report and analyze errors.
-- Use [Google Search Console](https://search.google.com/search-console/about) to check the sitemap and SERP-related stuffs
+- Use [Google Search Console](https://search.google.com/search-console/about) to check the sitemap and SERP-related stuffs.
-- Use [Clerk](https://clerk.com) to [replace Remix Auth](https://clerk.com/docs/quickstarts/get-started-with-remix) if you need more than this
+- Use [Clerk](https://clerk.com) to [replace Remix Auth](https://clerk.com/docs/quickstarts/get-started-with-remix) if you need more than this.
-- Connect Vercel project to Axiom for better log management
-- Connect to Highlight to report and analyze errors

 ## Some Details